-- Vegetarian Festival – usually takes place in September/October.
+- Vegetarian Festival: usually takes place in September/October.
 Celebrated at various locations in Thailand including Phuket, Trang, Krabi, Bangkok and Chiang Mai.

 Mass Lantern Release, Mae Jo, Chiang Mai

 In previous years there has been a separate sky lantern release hosted by a Buddhist sect at a temple in Mae Jo.
 The Mae Jo event is not the Yi Peng Lantern Festival.
 Since 2015 the Mae Jo sky lantern release has been a commercial event aimed at tourists with ticket prices starting from US$100.
 Full details on the Mae Jo Sky Lantern Release here »

-- Constitution Day (public holiday) – December 10
+- Constitution Day (public holiday): 10 December

-Outdoor concert season begins in Bangkok.
-From January 2019 the new venue is at Chulalongkorn University Centenary Park (previously at Lumphini Park).
+- Concert in the Park, Bangkok: Outdoor concert season begins in Bangkok.
+Hosted at Chulalongkorn University Centenary Park (previously at Lumphini Park).
 Free entertainment courtesy of the Bangkok Symphony Orchestra.
 Concerts on most Sundays from mid-December through to the end of February.